matthew-brett/dash-grant/case_for_support.md

 have extensive experience of running distance learning courses in life-sciences, to guide our use of learning environments, and improve our interactions with students.
-In this way we hope to make the best possible combination of experience to build balanced, well designed courses in this new field.
+In this way we hope to make the best possible combination of experience to build balanced, well-designed courses in this new field.

 Our development and consulting resources are to support the community of